Tuesday, June 17, 2025

 Arizona: Signatures handed in against Mesa Councilmember

-Petitioners handed in over 5235 signatures in the recall effort against Mesa Council member Julie Spilsbury.
+Petitioners handed in over 5235 signatures in the recall effort against Mesa Council member Julie Spilsbury (though apparently 5092 have been verified as handed in).

 The stated issues were a vote to convert a hotel to an emergency homeless shelter and earlier votes for raises for elected officials and an increase in utility rates.